United Nations Climate Change Conference: 2002: COP 8, New Delhi, India

-Taking place from 23 October to 1 November 2002, in New Delhi COP 8 adopted the Delhi Ministerial Declaration that, amongst others, called for efforts by developed countries to transfer technology and minimize the impact of climate change on developing countries.
+Taking place from 23 October to 1 November 2002, in New Delhi COP 8 adopted the Delhi Ministerial Declaration that, amongst others, called for efforts by developed countries to transfer technology and minimise the impact of climate change on developing countries.
 It is also approved the New Delhi work programme on Article 6 of the Convention.
-The COP8 was marked by Russia's hesitation, stating that it needed more time to think it over.
+The COP 8 was marked by Russia's hesitation, stating that it needed more time to think it over.
 The Kyoto Protocol could enter into force once it was ratified by 55 countries, including countries responsible for 55 per cent of the developed world's 1990 carbon dioxide emissions.
 With the United States (36.1 per cent share of developed-world carbon dioxide) and Australia refusing ratification, Russia's agreement (17% of global emissions in 1990) was required to meet the ratification criteria and therefore Russia could delay the process.

 2003: COP 9, Milan, Italy

 COP 9 took place on 1–12 December 2003 in Milan, Italy.
-The parties agreed to use the Adaptation Fund established at COP7 in 2001 primarily in supporting developing countries better adapt to climate change.
+The parties agreed to use the Adaptation Fund established at COP 7 in 2001 primarily in supporting developing countries better adapt to climate change.
 The fund would also be used for capacity-building through technology transfer.
-At COP9, the parties also agreed to review the first national reports submitted by 110 non-Annex I countries.
+At COP 9, the parties also agreed to review the first national reports submitted by 110 non-Annex I countries.

 2004: COP 10, Buenos Aires, Argentina

 COP 10 took place on 6–17 December 2004.

-COP10 discussed the progress made since the first Conference of the Parties 10 years ago and its future challenges, with special emphasis on climate change mitigation and adaptation.
+COP 10 discussed the progress made since the first Conference of the Parties 10 years ago and its future challenges, with special emphasis on climate change mitigation and adaptation.
 To promote developing countries better adapt to climate change, the Buenos Aires Plan of Action was adopted.
 The parties also began discussing the post-Kyoto mechanism, on how to allocate emission reduction obligation following 2012, when the first commitment period ends.